OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/sellar.rst

     See the full list :ref:`here <feature_nonlinear_solvers>`

-The sub-group, named :code:`cycle`, is useful here, because it contains the multi-disciplinary coupling of the Sellar problem.
+The sub-group, named :code:`cycle`, is useful here, because it contains the multidisciplinary coupling of the Sellar problem.
 This allows us to assign the non-linear solver to :code:`cycle` to just converge those two components, before moving on to the final calculations for the :code:`obj_cmp`, :code:`con_cmp1`, and :code:`con_cmp2` to compute the actual outputs of the problem.